A modular construction of type theories: The theory

 When assigning the type $\Prop \ra \TYPE$ to the constant $\Prf$, we use the fact that \lpr{} supports dependent types, that is the possibility to build a family of types $\Prf~x$ parameterized with a variable $x$ of type $\Prop$, where $\Prop$ is itself of type $\TYPE$.

-According to the Brouwer-Heyting-Kolmogorov interpretation, a proof of $A \imp A$ is a \lpr{} term expressing a function mapping proofs of $A$ to proofs of $A$.
+According to the Brouwer-Heyting-Kolmogorov interpretation, a proof of $A \imp A$ is a \lpr{} term expressing a function mapping proofs of $A$ to proofs of $A$, so that it can be both built and used as a function.
 In particular, the identity function $\tabs{x}{\Prf~A}{x}$ mapping each proof of $A$ to itself is a proof of $A \imp A$.
 According to the Curry-de Bruijn-Howard correspondence, this term should have the type $\Prf~(A \imp A)$, but it has the type $\Prf~A \ra \Prf~A$.
 So, the types $\Prf~(A \imp A)$ and $\Prf~A \ra \Prf~A$ must be identified.
-To do so, we use the fact that \lpr{} allows the declaration of rewriting rules, so that $\Prf~(A \imp A)$ rewrites to $\Prf~A \ra \Prf~A$
+To do so, we use the fact that \lpr{} allows the declaration of rewriting rules, so that $\Prf~(A \imp A)$ rewrites to $\Prf~A \ra \Prf~A$.

 \begin{leftbar} $\Prf~(x \imp y) ~\lra~ \Prf~x \ra \Prf~y$ ($\imp$-red) \end{leftbar}

 This rule expresses the meaning of the constant $\imp$.
 It is, in \lpr{}, the expression of the Brouwer-Heyting-Kolmogorov interpretation of proofs for implication: a proof of $x \imp y$ is a function mapping proofs of $x$ to proofs of $y$.
 So, in the theory $\cU$, the Brouwer-Heyting-Kolmogorov interpretation of proofs for implication is made explicit: it is the rule ($\imp$-red).